-Appendix C24: Table indicating the responses to survey question 1 of the MnDOT TIP survey.
+Appendix C24: Table indicating the responses to survey question 1 of the MnDOT TIP survey and the MnDOT portion of the Full 2021-2024 TIP survey.

 The following comments were provided to the open-ended question asking residents: If there was sufficient funding for MnDOT to add one project to be considered for future Federal funding opportunities, what project would you add?